jneimantokbox/annotation-widget/README.md

     var top = (screen.height/2)-(h/2);
     var win = window.open(url, '', 'toolbar=no, location=no, directories=no, status=no, menubar=no, scrollbars=no, resizable=no, copyhistory=no, width='+w+', height='+h+', top='+top+', left='+left);

-    // Share the toolbar with the window to be reused.
-    // Otherwise you can create a new one in 'screenshare.html' win.toolbar = toolbar;
+    win.toolbar = toolbar;
 }
 ```